AlainMoretti/cli-wrapper/README.md

 # Cli-wrapper
 ##A small project to automate CLI based tasks

->_Because we thing CLI is here to stay, at least for troubleshooting purposes_
+>_Because we think CLI is here to stay, at least for troubleshooting purposes_
 >_Because we use it on a daily basis_
 >_Because we were tired of reinventing the wheel..._